kerrishaus/portal-rpi/.github/README.md

 ## Kiosk
 This module requires the `Motion` module to turn the screen off after a period of inactivity, reported by `xscreensaver` using [xprintidle](https://github.com/g0hl1n/xprintidle).

+If you wish to access streaming services, it may be necessary to install Widevine.
+`sudo apt install libwidevinecdm0`

 ## Motion
 This module requires a method of sensing, and particularly supports either a HC-SR501 PIR or an RCWL-0516 radar sensor.